simonvetter/modbus/README.md

 The server supports:
 - modbus TCP (a.k.a.
 MBAP),
 - modbus TCP over TLS (a.k.a.
-MBAPS or Modbus Security).
+MBAPS or Modbus Security),
+- modbus RTU.

 A CLI client is available in cmd/modbus-cli.go and can be built with
 ```bash